jadicodes/enjerneering-ui-builder/Documentation/Development.md

     - Database testing would currently be to manually check that the database information if formatted correctly

 ## Replicating the Development Environment
-    - Install the enJerneering UI Builder via your Git manager.
+  Install the enJerneering UI Builder via your Git manager.
-        This can look like...
+  This is how it looks in Git Bash:
+  - Install git to your system.
   - Copy the repository link (https://github.com/enJerneering/enJerneering-ui.git) to clipboard.
   - Make sure git is installed on your system.
   - Go to the directory you want to clone the repository in.
   - Right click and select "Open Git Bash."
   - Type the command "git clone https://github.com/enJerneering/enJerneering-ui.git".
   - Ensure .env is added to the root of this project.
-    - From the terminal, run 'npm i' to install dependencies, then 'npm run dev' to start the server.
+  - From the terminal, run 'npm i' to install dependencies, then 'npm run dev' to start the local server.